JalfResi/crawlplan/readme.md

 120s * * * * *
 ```

-Each tick is a proxy and a a connection count e.g.
+Each tick is a proxy and a connection count e.g.

 ```
   0s 2 2 2 2 2  -> 10 kwpm